MSN (ARNP) to DNP Curriculum

 Total credit hours: 29 (Depends on gap analysis for acceptable transfer-in credits)

 Program length: Depends on gap analysis

-Program start: Summer (depends on gap analysis)
+Program start: Summer or Fall (depends on gap analysis)

 Class schedule: For the most part, classes are held Thursday evenings and all day Fridays, with a few daytime courses in the summer and January terms.

 ARNP prepared nurses will take DNP core coursework (information systems and patient care technology, epidemiology, analytical methods, translating research into practice, and health policy), a DNP Scholarly Project coursework.
 A gap analysis by the program director is conducted to determine what previous coursework meets the DNP competencies and which additional courses will be required for the PLU DNP.

 - This Post-masters DNP curriculum is designed for a MSN ARNP graduate.
 The curriculum is part-time, designed for working ARNPs.